|

 In this picture Sarah (seated, holding flag) is shown with the Japanese delegates in front of Ole Bull Cottage at Green Acre.
 Also pictured at Green Acre on that historic day were Dr. Ali Kuli Kahn (3rd from left), Mr. and Mrs. William Hoehn (third from right and 2nd from left) and Miss Ethel Lawrence (second from right), and Mr. K. Ochiai, Japanese envoy (far right).
 Photo courtesy of the Portsmouth Atheneum.

-Sarah Farmer obtained a pass to the Portsmouth Shipyard on the day of the signing.
 Although the only witnesses in the room with Witte and Komura were Asst.
 Secretary Pierce, Gov. McLane, Portsmouth Mayor Marvin, Adm.
-Mead commander of the Shipyard, and the commanders of the Dolphin and the Mayflower (the two Navy vessels who had conveyed the diplomats to Portsmouth), Sarah was at the Yard that day.
+Mead commander of the Shipyard, and the commanders of the Dolphin and the Mayflower (the two Navy vessels who had conveyed the diplomats to Portsmouth), Sarah received a visitor pass to be at the Yard that day.

 The Farmers were Transcendentalists who were associated with the Abolitionists and other progressive movements.
 Their home was a way station on the Underground Railroad.
 Sarah Farmer grew up knowing influential writers, inventors and thinkers of her day, including John Greenleaf Whittier; Harriet Beecher Stowe; Sojourner Truth; Dr. W.F.
 Channing; Frank J. Sprague, a former student of her father; Lord Kelvin, the famous English scientist; Charles Proteus Steinmetz; Professor William B. Rogers; and her father's brother-in-law, writer Charles Carleton Coffin.
 These associations contributed to Sarah Farmer's understanding of social problems and the importance of peace, freedom and equality.